pymedphys/pymedphys/docs/developer/file-structure.rst

                  notebooks, permitting both remote and collaborative raw development.

-:``packages/``: Contains the bulk of the PyMedPhys source code library.
-Code
+:``packages/``: The PyMedPhys source code library is separated into a set of
+                *subpackages*, from which the main PyMedPhys package draws.
+                Strictly speaking, users are able to install any of these subpackages, but most users will install the main PyMedPhys package (for which instructions are given in `Installation`_).
+                Their intended purpose is not for user installation, but instead is to help manage (the very complex) code dependencies within the monorepo, as well as deployments.

-                within this directory constitutes "PyMedPhys proper".
+                Along with the code in *src/pymedphys/*, the code within *packages/* constitutes "PyMedPhys proper".
 In theory (though not yet in practice), this code has been thoroughly tested and documented.
-Changes to code in this folder are tracked in ``changelog.md``.
-Note that the code withing *packages/* is arranged into a set of subdirectories, such as *pymedphys_analysis* and *pymedphys_dicom*, which constitute
+Changes to code in *packages/* are tracked in ``changelog.md``.
+Each subpackage in this directory has its own subdirectories; e.g. *pymedphys_analysis*.
+See
-                PyMedPhys' *subpackages*.
-Usually, these subpackages will be invisible to users; their purpose is to help manage code dependencies within the monorepo as well as deployments.
-See the :ref:`source-code` section below for further details.
+                the :ref:`source-code` section below for further details.

 :``src/pympedhys/``: Contains code that determines which modules, classes,